chaoskagami/scangrab/BUGS.md

 Things I need to do before another snapshot
 ----------------
- * The current syntax for fetches is very weird and not future proof.
-Convert it to the usual console flagging behavior, e.g. -s, -a, -U, -b, -f, etc.

  * Add a flag that doesn't run any function, so it becomes possible to source the script without a separate main init.